Junior Sa'u

-He previously played for the Newcastle Knights and the Melbourne Storm in the NRL, the Salford Red Devils in the Super League, and the Leigh Centurions in the Betfred Super League.
+He previously played for the Newcastle Knights and the Melbourne Storm in the NRL, the Salford Red Devils in the Super League, and the Leigh Centurions in the Super League.
 He spent time in 2019 on loan from Salford at Wakefield Trinity in the Super League.
 Sa'u has also played rugby union for Old Glory DC in Major League Rugby (MLR) in the United States.

 Background

 Sa'u was born in Auckland, New Zealand to Samoan parents from Lauli'i and Apolima.

 He played his junior football for Logan Brothers in Queensland, Australia before being signed by the Canberra Raiders.

 Playing career

 Early career

 He played for Canberra's Premier League team in 2006, scoring seven tries.

 Newcastle Knights

 Sa'u then signed a four-year contract starting in 2008 to be a part of the newly cleaned out Newcastle Knights.

 In Round 13 of the 2008 NRL season he made his NRL début for the Newcastle club against the Canterbury-Bankstown Bulldogs.
 He scored two tries on debut.

 In June 2011, Sa'u re-signed with the Newcastle club for a further two years.